Sourdough Cinnamon-Raisin Swirl Bread

 Mix and Autolyse

 In a large bowl combine all the ingredients–starter, flour, water, soaked and drained raisins, salt and maple syrup.
 Use a dough whisk, spatula or your hands to combine the ingredients.
 Turn it out on a lightly-floured surface and knead or use a bench scraper to smooth the dough as much as possible using a kneading motion (using your hands) or by scooping the dough from the bottom and folding it over itself (using a bench scraper).
-Lightly coat the surface of the bowl you used to mix the ingredients in and return the dough to the bowl.
+Lightly coat in oil the surface of the bowl you used to mix the ingredients and return the dough to the bowl.
 Cover with plastic wrap and let sit for one hour (autolyse)

 Stretch and Fold